playcanvas/developer.playcanvas.com/content/en/user-manual/xr/ar/8th-wall-integration.md

 8th Wall’s documentation provides a [Getting Started with PlayCanvas][2] page, and they also provide a number of [Starter Projects][3] to help new users get started.

-## Getting started with 8th Wall

- 8th Wall provides an up-to-date guide on their website.
-Please visit their [Getting Started with PlayCanvas][2] page for guidance.

 [1]: https://www.8thwall.com/
 [2]: https://www.8thwall.com/docs/web/#xr8playcanvas
 [3]: https://playcanvas.com/user/the8thwall